skuethe/MMM-Spotify/README.md

 - Added: new style MiniBar
 - Added: niniBar Set automatically with position `top_bar` or `bottom_bar`
 - Added: some Features for MiniBar displaying
+- Fixed (more): Advertising for free account (simulate pausing)
+- Fixed: stability of the main code check

 ### 1.4.0 (2020-05-16)
 - Added & Modified: Multi-account management by notification `SPOTIFY_ACCOUNT`